NexusSelling/Scripts/README.md

 **Returned Objects:** Almost every `Create` method returns an object containing `:Set(value)` and `:Get()` functions so you can programmatically read/change the element's state later!

 ### 🔘 Buttons
 A simple clickable button that executes a function.
-(Does not return an object.)
+(Does not return an object, as buttons are stateless and cannot store a value.)

 ```lua
 AimbotSection:CreateButton("Kill All", function()